-Human civilization history has always suggested, where there are people, there will be businesses and what better place to set up a business than the Internet.
-Entrepreneurs having recognized this opportunity have set up businesses online reveling at the prospect and reaping the benefits through e-commerce and internet marketing.
-We’ve come a long way since the first clickable web ad was sold by Global Network Navigator to a Silicon Valley Law firm in 1993; the global revenue from Internet Ads now average at £1.7 Billion.
+Human civilization history has always suggested, where there are people, there will be businesses, and what better place to set up a business than the Internet?
+Entrepreneurs having recognized this opportunity have set up businesses online reveling at the prospect and reaping the benefits through e-commerce, search engine marketing, and social media marketing.
+We’ve come a long way since the first clickable web ad was sold by Global Network Navigator to a Silicon Valley Law firm in 1993; the global revenue from Internet Ads now averages at £1.7 Billion.
 Albeit the staggering amounts of data and revenue generated through the Internet, Nepal has been a dismal participant.
-Only recently through private start ups and e-commerce portals, the online marketing culture is starting to get embedded with traditional business marketing practices.
+Only recently through private startups and e-commerce portals, the online marketing culture is starting to get embedded with traditional business marketing practices.

-The present seems intriguing, but what does the future hold for internet marketing.
-The shift from desktops to mobile devices will play a pivotal role for future e-marketing trends.
+The present seems intriguing, but what does the future hold for internet marketing?
+The shift from desktops to mobile devices will play a pivotal role in future e-marketing trends.
 Better engagement and retargeting will be important for any website selling its products and services because it will easily get lost in the massive internet traffic.
 Social Ads which target demographics of users and ads with creative visual content will be more endearing.
 As always, an efficient assessment of a business’ marketing efficiency will be present.
-With sellers getting smart, the customer get smarter and they will take products and services offered for granted because of the sheer bulk of it.
-With the world getting smaller, effectively to a size that fits people’s pockets, an exciting future beholds with internet marketing right in the centre.
+With sellers getting smart, the customer gets smarter and they will take products and services offered for granted because of the sheer bulk of it.
+With the world getting smaller, effectively to a size that fits people’s pockets, an exciting future beholds with internet marketing right in the center.